gojimmypi/wolfssl/IDE/Espressif/component-manager/INSTALL.md

 ## Coponent Configuration

-EXamples such as the wolfssl_server and wolfssl_client need specific parameters set, in particular the target server IP address, SSID, and SSID password.
+Examples such as the wolfssl_server and wolfssl_client need specific parameters set, in particular the target server IP address, SSID, and SSID password.
 The `idf.py menuconfig` command is needed.
 Set values in `Example Configuration` and `Example Connection Configuration`: